kinabalu/mysticcoders.com/_posts/2017-12-27-cheap-docker-swarm-cluster-aws-terraform.md

 When self-hosting a cluster, it’s not just about the cost of hardware, but also about the electricity used, which as we will find out can be significant.

 You could host your cluster using any of major cloud players out there, such as [Microsoft Azure](https://azure.microsoft.com/), [Google Cloud](https://cloud.google.com/compute/), or [IBM BlueMix](https://www.ibm.com/cloud/).
 Each has different advantages, with comparable pricing.
 But for this article I’m just going to focus on [Amazon Web Services](https://aws.amazon.com/).
-We might compare cloud providers in a future article.
+Leave a comment below if you'd like us to compare cloud providers in a future article.

 ## Self Hosting with Commodity Hardware